 - Finalizing the requirements with each stakeholder’s approval

-It is important that everyone has the opportunity to evaluate the goals and expectations for the project and weigh in.
+Everyone should have the opportunity to evaluate the goals and expectations for the project and weigh in.
 By getting approval from each key stakeholder and developer, teams can avoid miscommunications and costly change orders down the road.

 Phase 2: User design

 All the bugs and kinks are worked out in an iterative process.
-The developer designs a prototype, the client (user) tests it, and then they come together to communicate on what worked and what didn’t.
+The developer designs a prototype, the client tests it, and then they come together to communicate on what worked and what didn’t.